Tunisia in 7 Days: The Ultimate Road Trip

 Morning: The Long Drive South

-Midday: Crossing Chott el Jerid
+Mioday: Crossing Chott el Jerid

-Afternoon: Tozeur Old Town
+Afternoon: Tozeur Olo Town

 Evening: Sunset at Ong Jemal